localhost9001/Bags/README.md

 ## Trade Fields

 Date, Time In/Out, Symbol, Direction, Entry/Exit Price, Qty, Fees, Setup, Rating, Tags, Mistakes, Notes, Images (Base64 attachments).

+### Trading-day rollover (4:30 PM Central Time)

+Bags uses the prop-firm convention for "today."
+A new trading day starts at **4:30 PM Central Time** — the same time most prop firms (Topstep, Apex, etc.) wipe daily P&L back to zero and roll the session forward.
+Before 4:30 PM CT, new trades are stamped with today's calendar date; after 4:30 PM CT they're stamped with tomorrow's.
+This applies to the sidebar "Today's P&L," the daily-loss-limit bar, and the default date on the Add Trade modal.
+The rollover is computed in CT regardless of your machine's local timezone, so a Bags user trading the U.S. session from London or Sydney gets the same "today" as one sitting in Chicago.

 ---